ceccocats/tkDNN/README.md

 .\demo.exe yolo4tiny_fp32.rt ..\demo\yolo_test.mp4 y
 ```
  For general info on more demo paramters,check Run the demo section on top
+ To run the test_all_tests.sh on windows,use git bash or msys2

 ### FP16 inference windows